mnp/kvstore/README.md

 an implementation which includes a preallocation option to avoid a resize penalty.

 ### TTL -> Key priority queue

+There's a neat structure called a [hierarchical timing wheel](http://www.cs.columbia.edu/~nahum/w6998/papers/sosp87-timing-wheels.pdf) specially suited for this task.
+Having no implementations of that in hand, a more general purpose structure is indicated.

 1. Create a min-priority queue (binary heap) to hold TTLs, which can handle multiple entries at the same time slot
 2. kv PUTs with a TTL specified get inserted into the queue at their expiration time, while PUTs without a TTL are not inserted.